ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

  Use these pointers to streamline getting the solution you need.

  * Tell us your overall goals.
 We can help only if we understand what you're trying to accomplish in sufficient detail.
-"Make that button blue" is unlikely to lead directly to a productive solution.
-"Blue is a standard color for inputs which do **thing**, like that button" is much more likely to help us understand the core problem, and come to a solution which addresses the entire problem rather than an isolated instance of it.
+This will often involve an explanation of why the goal is important - "we want to record *_data_* because researchers need it for *_purpose_*."

- * Separate goals from pathways.
-We are as susceptible to [target fixation](https://en.wikipedia.org/wiki/Target_fixation) as anyone; it can take a great deal of effort to see past overly-specific incorrect suggestions.
-"We need to link THIS and THAT" is much more likely to lead to a solution than "add THIS to MECHANISM," particularly when MECHANISM turns out to be an inappropriate solution.
+ * Tell us *what* you hope to accomplish, not (only) *how* you hope to do so.
+We will get to how, but beginning the conversation with something like a [https://en.wikipedia.org/wiki/Product_requirements_document](Product requirements document) will generally lead to more robust solutions and avoid  [target fixation](https://en.wikipedia.org/wiki/Target_fixation).

  * Use templates.
 We have templates for common tasks, they specify the most common information we need.
 (Issues regarding how to make them better are always welcome.)